sfdcode/sfdcode.github.io/_posts/2017-10-24-talend-on-heroku.md

   - Talend
   - Java
 ---
 Several times in my daily work within Salesforce environments I face the requirement of integrate a batch job with Salesforce.
 For this purpose there are many ETL such us, Informatica, Oracle Data Integrator, Talend,...
 But with this we cover half of the equation.
-Where should I deploy my batch process.
+Where should I deploy my batch process?
 Informatica cloud has in own infrastructure but sometimes is not easy (or cheap) to have this infrastructure.
-So in this post we are going to deploy our process in a cloud Paas, Heroku in our case, and we will use Talend Open Studio for Data Integration to build the process because if free.
+So in this post we are going to deploy our process in a cloud Paas, Heroku in our case, and we will use Talend Open Studio for Data Integration to build the process because it is free.
 So we will have quicky our process ready to run and for very few money ;)

 ## Heroku

 Heroku is a PaaS which is the acronym of Platform as a Service and enables you to run your own applications.
 In this post we are going to use the Java build pack due to the hability of Talend for export the batch processes as a jar file.
 But many other languages cound be used in Heroku.
-Please refer to this link if you would like to know more about [Heroku](https://devcenter.heroku.com/start)
+Please refer to this link if you would like to know more about <a href="https://devcenter.heroku.com/start" target="_blank">Heroku</a>

 The fundamental part of Heroku are the Dynos which are system processes ables to run webservers and batch processes.
 In our example we are going to create a `worker` dyno to run the Talend process and a `web` dyno to hold a REST web service that when is invoked will launch the Talend job, in other words, it will call to the worker dyno.

 As I have mentioned before we are going to use the java `buildpack`, this buildpack relies on Maven to deploy into heroku the dynos.
 So we need to be familiarized with maven and java concept before we start.
 The Maven main file is the `pom.xml` where we will define several things like dependencies, repositories, build cycle,...
-For more information please refer to the [Maven documentation](https://maven.apache.org/)
+For more information please refer to the <a href="https://maven.apache.org/" target="_blank">Maven documentation</a>

 ### Coding in Heroku